-As his family started to grow son after son, Art Hannemann knew he wanted to do one of two things: start a band or open a restaurant.
-Despite all seven sons’ vocal abilities and guitar prowess, it was the second option that eventually came to fruition.
+As his family started to grow son after son, Art Hannemann knew he wanted to do one of two things: start a band or open a family business, specifically a restaurant.
+Despite all seven sons’ vocal abilities and guitar prowess, it was the family business that eventually came to fruition.
 In 2009, Art purchased a local grill behind a gas station in the beach town of Kahuku, Hawaii, and renamed it Seven Brothers.
 There, he and his family began grilling burgers, mixing shakes, and frying up uniquely shaped, but deliciously crisp fries.

 After purchasing the existing grill, the father and sons slowly began making changes to the menu and décor, infusing their own spirit with every burger they served.
 It wasn’t easy, though.
 In the beginning, they would see just 10 to 20 customers a day.
 But the brothers took turns manning the place and continued to learn the industry, making improvements as they went.